Fukaya categories of plumbings and multiplicative preprojective algebras: Introduction

 \section{Introduction}

 In this paper, we continue our study from \cite{EL} of computing explicit models for the wrapped Fukaya category $\mathcal{W}(X_\Gamma)$ of the 4-dimensional open symplectic manifold $X_\Gamma$, obtained by plumbing cotangent bundles of surfaces according to a graph $\Gamma$.
 Previously in \cite{EL}, we restricted to case of plumbings of cotangent bundles of 2-spheres and $X_\Gamma$ was exhibited as a Legendrian surgery along a link $L_\Gamma \subset (S^3, \xi_{std})$ and the Chekanov-Eliashberg DG-algebra $\mathscr{B}_\Gamma$ of $L_\Gamma$ was computed explicitly for any tree $\Gamma$.
 It is known that $\mathscr{B}_\Gamma$ is $A_\infty$-quasi-isomorphic to the endomorphism algebra of the full subcategory of $\mathcal{W}(X_\Gamma)$ whose objects are the cocores of the 2-handles in the surgery presentation \cite{BEE} (cf. \cite[Thm.
 2]{EkLe}).
 Furthermore, a combination of results of \cite{BEE} and \cite{Ab} implies that these cocores split-generate $\mathcal{W}(X_\Gamma)$.
-A proof of the stronger statement of generation (rather than split-generation) is ongoing work of two independent groups: Ganatra, Pardon, Shende, and Chantraine, Dimitroglou-Rizell, Ghiggini, Golovko.
+A proof of the stronger statement of generation (rather than split-generation) is recently given by Chantraine, Dimitroglou-Rizell, Ghiggini, Golovko \cite{CDGG}.
 Thus, we take $\mathscr{B}_\Gamma$ as our primary object of interest.

 We improve on the results of \cite{EL} in two aspects.
 Firstly, no restriction is imposed on $\Gamma$ which was assumed to be a tree in \cite{EL} and only plumbings of $T^*S^2$'s were considered.
 When $\Gamma$ is not a tree or cotangent bundles of positive genus surfaces are used, Legendrian surgery description of $X_\Gamma$ necessarily includes $1$-handles, and the computation of $\mathscr{B}_\Gamma$ is more involved.
 More precisely, for any connected graph $\Gamma$ with $s$ vertices and $s+k-1$ edges and $g= \sum_v g_v$, we shall construct a Legendrian $L_\Gamma$ in $\#^{k+2g}(S^1 \times S^2, \xi_{std})$ with $s$ components such that $X_\Gamma$ is obtained by Legendrian surgery on $L_\Gamma$.
 A roadmap for an explicit computation of $\mathscr{B}_\Gamma$ is provided by the work of Ekholm-Ng \cite{EkNg} which involves a countably generated internal DG-algebra $\mathscr{I}$ associated to each 1-handle in the surgery presentation.
 We find a simplification by proving that a finitely generated DG-subalgebra of $\mathscr{I}$ is quasi-isomorphic to $\mathscr{I}$.